A first-time visitor with a couple of days for Edinburgh? Here are some must sees. What else you do depends how much history you can take!

 By the way, remember that Scotland – overall – isn’t a crowded place, but suffers from having some areas over-promoted – mostly because they are easy targets for tourism marketeers.

-This includes not only Edinburgh; I’m thinking here - for example - of the Isle of Skye, Loch Ness and that mis-represented route round the top known as ‘North Coast 500’.
-(Oh goodness, do it anti-clockwise, if you really must.)
+This includes not only Edinburgh; I’m thinking here – for example – of the Isle of Skye, Loch Ness and that mis-represented route round the top known as ‘North Coast 500’ or ‘The Toilet Tissue Trail’.
+(Oh goodness, do this trail anti-clockwise, if you really must.)

 I mean, in other parts of Scotland, you can still find a beach to yourself, an unfrequented hiking trail or a quiet pub.